 Global financial markets have once again been shaken by geopolitical tensions and the ensuing supply chain pressures, just as the world economy was beginning to fully recover from the COVID-19 pandemic’s catastrophic consequences.
-Also Investing in Cryptocurrencies has become a question mark again
+Also Investing in Cryptocurrency India has become a question mark again

 Additionally, inflation has reared its ugly head once more, causing central banks in significant economies to hike interest rates in an effort to rein in the skyrocketing costs of necessities like food and fuel.